-This day in baseball history — Gibson gets it done on the mound and at the plate
+This day in baseball history — Gibson gets it done on mound and at plate

 As I discussed here, having Maris bat third seems odd even by the conventional wisdom of the era.
 As a general matter, McCarver was a more logical choice.
 However, in this Series Maris was hitting well and McCarver was struggling.

 Boston manager Dick Williams had juggled his lineup throughout the early portion of the Series before winning Games 5 and 6.
-For Game 7, he wrote-out the same lineup used in those two games:
+For Game 7, he stuck with the same lineup used in those two games:

 Joe Foy — 3B